simp/simp-doc/docs/user_guide/PXE_Boot.rst

      }

      #------
-     # UEFI MODE EXAMPLES
+     # UEFI MODE MODEL EXAMPLES

-     # NOTE UEFI boot uses the linux_model_efi module.
+     # NOTE UEFI boot uses the linux_model_efi module and has different
-     # You also would use a different kickstart file because the bootloader command
+     # `extra` arguments.
+You also would use a different kickstart file
-     # is different.
-Read the instructions
+     # because the bootloader command within the kickstart file is
-     # in the pupclient_x86_64 file and make sure you have the correct bootloader
+     # different.
+Read the instructions in the default pupclient_x86_64.cfg
-     # line.
+     # file and make sure you have the correct bootloader line.
      #
      # For CentOS/RedHat 7 UEFI boot
      tftpboot::linux_model_efi { 'el7_x86_64_efi':